Jicama dickory dock.

 WHAT’S THE APPEAL?

-Besides adding crunch to your favorite dishes, this refreshing, nonstarchy tuber can help you reach your 8-10 servings of fruits and vegetables each day, offering a significant amount of vitamin C, along with iron and potassium.
+Besides adding crunch to your favorite dishes, this refreshing, nonstarchy tuber can help you reach your 8-10 servings of fruits and vegetables each day, offering a significant amount of vitamin C, along with some bone-supporting magnesium, manganese and potassium.
 Jicama is also a good source of soluble fiber which helps to balance blood sugar, cholesterol and bowel movements, and it provides the prebiotic fiber inulin (food for the good bacteria in your gut).

 SELECTING THE PERFECT SPECIMEN